 "As a lecturer of the very course I studied at Victoria University, I know that what the students are learning is really relevant in the industry today.

-To become a registered osteopath, students must complete both the Bachelor of Science (Clinical Sciences) and the Master of Health Science (Osteopathy).
+To become a registered osteopath, students must complete both the Bachelor of Science (Osteopathy) and the Master of Health Science (Osteopathy).
 The internship program in the final year gives students the opportunity to work in an established practice and prepare for the real world.

 It is this practical experience that makes VU graduates such good osteopaths.